rikulo/rikulo-docs/docs/Getting_Started/Hello_World.md

     <meta name="viewport" content="width=device-width, initial-scale=1.0, maximum-scale=1.0, user-scalable=no" />

+> It is harmless if running on a desktop browser.

 Then, you visit this page to see how it works in live.

-> In this example, we don't specify where to show the user interface, and Rikulo will, by default, insert it under the document's `body` tag.
-However, depending on your requirement (such as in a desktop applications), you can run several Rikulo applications at the same time and assign them to different segments on the screen.
-Please refer to [Make Activity Being Part of HTML Page](../Views/Activity.md) for details.
+> In this example, we don't specify where to show the user interface, and [View.addToDocument()](api:view) will, by default, insert it under the document's `body` tag.
+However, depending on your requirement, you can put different hierarchy of views into different parts of the document.
+Please refer to [Embed in HTML Page](../Views/Fundamentals/Embed_in_HTML_Page.md) for details.